12remember/quantascan-frontend/README.md

 This is the front-end of the website.

+The backend and frontend are separated and hosted on Heroku on two different dyno's

+- The Backend is based on Django and Scrapy.
+- Data is stored in a Postgresql database
+- Frontend is based on Vue

-# Documentation
+# Getting started

+How to run Quantascan - frontend Locally

-Run Quantascan Local
+## Run Quantascan Local
 1. Go to map ""/QRL/quantascan-frontend"
 2. Open terminal
 3. run "npm install"
 3. run "npm run dev"
 4. Access site in the browser , 127.0.0.1:8080

+## Note
-note : All api-calls are done to the Live analytics server (quantascan-backend)
+All api-calls are done to the Live analytics server (quantascan-backend)

 If you want that the front-end uses data from a locally hosted Postgresql database (see readme quantascan-backend)
 1. go to map "/QRL/quantascan-frontend/src"